Our Services

 Helpful Resources

-Irregular or insufficient REM sleep disrupts memory consolidation, metabolic waste clearance and neurotransmitter balance, causing brain fog, slowed reaction times and short term memory lapses.
+Irregular or insufficient REM sleep disrupts memory consolidation, metabolic waste clearance, and neurotransmitter balance.
+Common symptoms include brain fog, slowed reaction times, and short-term memory lapses.

 During a typical night, you cycle through light sleep, deep (slow-wave) sleep, and REM sleep about four to five times.
 REM phases lengthen as the night progresses, peaking in the early morning hours.
 Science shows REM sleep: